chriskyfung/chriskyfung.github.io/_posts/qwiklabs/logbooks/2019-09-23-Configure-a-Firewall-and-a-Startup-Script-with-Deployment-Manager.md

 You can explore the files by opening a Cloud Shell code editor.
 The template for you to deploy a virtual machine

 {% include picture.html height="447"
-img="qwiklabs/qwiklabs-GSP302-Deployment-Manager-template-in-Cloud-Shell-Code-Editor" ext="png" alt="Snapshot of the Deployment Manager template in Cloud Shell code editor" %}
+img="qwiklabs/qwiklabs-GSP302-Deployment-Manager-template-in-Cloud-Shell-Code-Editor.png" alt="Snapshot of the Deployment Manager template in Cloud Shell code editor" %}

 ## Edit the Jinja Template

 Open the `qwiklabs.jinja` file, you should see the following codes:

 {% include picture.html height="347"
-img="qwiklabs/qwiklabs-GSP302-jinja-in-Cloud-Shell-Code-Editor" ext="png" alt="Snapshot of the given Jinja template in Cloud Shell code editor" %}
+img="qwiklabs/qwiklabs-GSP302-jinja-in-Cloud-Shell-Code-Editor.png" alt="Snapshot of the given Jinja template in Cloud Shell code editor" %}

 The template already includes the following configurations:
 - Instance name: vm-test